 For nine exercises for solo judo training see this post.

 I’m (written by Nik Fairbrother) a huge believer in shadow judo.

 It’s such an easy skill to learn, and I can’t highlight just how useful it is for judoka of all levels and ages.

 Simply imagine you have an uke.
 You can do this ether by closing your eyes or if you feel safer keep your eyes open and visualising the movement.
 You can do shadow judo moving around the mat, or simply sit down close your eyes and picture the movement.

-It’s an exercise that works well in warm ups or use it just before you begin to teach any new technique.
+It’s an exercise that works well in warm ups when you are working on judo basics.

 Throwing Shadows Around the Dojo

-You can of course do a million and one variations of this drill.
+You can of course do a million and one variations of Shadow Judo.

 So, how useful is Shadow Judo?

 The only limit to its uses, is your own imagination.